iterative/dvc.org/static/docs/commands-reference/get.md

 single-purpose command that can be used out of the box after installing DVC.

-The `url` argument specifies the address of the Git repository containing the source <abbr>DVC project</abbr>.
+The `url` argument specifies the address of the Git repository containing the external <abbr>project</abbr>.
 Both HTTP and SSH protocols are supported for online repositories (e.g. `[user@]server:project.git`). `url` can also be a local file system path to an "offline" repository.

-The `path` argument of this command is used to specify the location of the data to be downloaded within the repo.
-It should point to a data file or directory tracked by the source DVC project – specified in one of the [DVC-files](/doc/user-guide/dvc-file-format) of the repository at `url`.
-You will not find these files directly in the source Git repository.
+The `path` argument of this command is used to specify the location of the data to be downloaded within the source project.
+It should point to a data file or directory tracked by that project – specified in one of the [DVC-files](/doc/user-guide/dvc-file-format) of the repository at `url`.
+(You will not find these files directly in the source Git repository.)
 The source project should have a default [DVC remote](/doc/commands-reference/remote) configured, containing them.)